eosti/remote-stm32/client.md

 Finally, try bugging the person hosting the server to check if it's actually up.

+**I get the error 'Port already in use'!**

+Someone else is currently accessing the serial port -- like the GDB server, only one connection can be active at a time.

 **I just get gibberish while using telnet!**

 This is likely caused by a baud mismatch.